Towns & Places:

 Osage County, Kansas, was created by the first territorial legislature in 1855 and was initially named Weller County.
 The county was named for Senator John Weller of California, a pro-slavery supporter.

 It is the third county west of the Missouri line and centrally located between the Nebraska and Oklahoma state lines.
 It was not organized until February 1859, when the name was changed to Osage.
-It was changed because of the political leanings of the man it was first named for.
-Osage County was then named for the Osage Indian tribe.
+It was changed because of the man’s political leanings for whom it was initially named.
+Osage County was named for the Osage Tribe.

 The northern part of Osage County was formerly a part of the Shawnee Reserve, and the rest belonged to the Sac and Fox Indians.
 The main line of the Santa Fe Trail crossed the county from east to west, passing through the present city of Burlingame.
 The Leavenworth branch of this same road crossed the northern part.